-In addition, recent conferences have included a pre-conference day featuring meetings organised by ISCEM and ICA's Commission on the History of Cartography.
+In addition, recent conferences have made time within the programme for meetings organised by ISCEM and ICA's Commission on the History of Cartography.

 Potential organisers can refer to the accompanying document, The Series of International Conferences on the History of Cartography, for information about previous conferences.